Skip to content

 Specjalista SEO, GEO i web development z ponad 15-letnim doświadczeniem.
 Pomaga firmom B2B budować widoczność w wyszukiwarkach klasycznych i AI.

 B2B online marketing differs from B2C in one crucial aspect — the purchasing decision takes weeks or months and involves multiple people.
-That is why the most effective B2B strategy combines content marketing, SEO, and LinkedIn into a cohesive system for generating and nurturing leads.
+It is the first thing we explain to a new B2B client, before we propose a single article or campaign.
+The most effective B2B strategy combines content marketing, SEO, and LinkedIn into a cohesive system for generating and nurturing leads.

 B2B Is Not B2C — Why Most Marketing Advice Fails